jvataidee/ObjectTrackingYOLOR/README.md

 This project is a Streamlit-based object tracking dashboard that utilizes the YOLOR algorithm.
 It allows you to track objects in a video and provides various settings to customize the tracking process.

-# Usage
-To run the project, follow these steps:

-1. Clone the repository:

 # Settings

 * `Confidence:` Adjust the confidence level for object detection (range: 0.0 to 1.0).